PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Dataset Architecture

 \section{Dataset Architecture}

 An increasing number of role-playing datasets \citep{ran-etal-2024-capturing,cui2023machine} have begun incorporating modern psychological indicators into their characterization frameworks.
 However, previous studies typically introduced only a limited selection of psychological attributes as supplementary descriptors, without comprehensively integrating psychological systems into character portrayals \citep{yu2024beyond,wang2024incharacter}.
 Moreover, existing datasets predominantly focus on character attributes, overlooking the significant influence memory has on characters’ behaviors, thought processes, and speech styles\citep{stumpf1991effects,ravlin1987effect,pickering2004toward}.
-This limitation becomes particularly evident when role-playing characters possess limited background knowledge during the pretraining stage (see Figure \ref{fig:fig2}).
+This limitation becomes particularly evident when LLMs can hardly access the background knowledge of the role-playing characters during the pretraining stage (see Figure \ref{fig:fig2}).

 To address these shortcomings, we design a novel dataset with the architecture formulated as where $N$ is the number of data sample.
-Each sample is a dialogue turn where $R_i$ is the role for response; $P_i$ is the profile of $R_i$, featuring 26 quantitative psychological dimensions; $C_i$ is the previous dialogue turns before the current dialogue. $x_i$ is the query to $R_i$ and $y_i$ is the corresponding response. $M_i$ is the retrieved memory response of role $R_i$ with respect to query $x_i$ and the previous dialogue $C_i$.
+Each sample is a real dialogue turn collected from novels. $R_{i}$ is the role for response; $P_{i}$ is the profile of $R_{i}$, including basic information and 26 quantitative psychological dimensions; $C_{i}$ consists of the dialogue turns preceding the current turn, as well as the scene information. $x_{i}$ is the query to $R_{i}$ and $y_{i}$ is the corresponding response. $M_{i}$ denotes the memory retrieved for role $R_{i}$, conditioned on the query $x_{i}$ and the context $C_{i}$, which comprises the preceding dialogue turns and the scene.

-In this work, the dataset \(D_{\mathrm{RP}}\) contains 38,962 samples, extracted from 539 novels characterized by a wide range of genres, rich content, and narrative perspectives of third person.(The genre distribution is presented in Figure \ref{fig:figure5}.)
+In this work, the dataset $\text{D}_{\text{RP}}$ contains 38,962 samples, extracted from 539 novels characterized by a wide range of genres, rich content, and narrative perspectives of third person.(The genre distribution is presented in Figure \ref{fig:figure5}.)